ProseMirror/website/pages/docs/guides/basics/index.md

 development, this is a bit of a pain.
 One solution is to use [`watchify`](https://github.com/substack/watchify), which is like `browserify`, but a persistent process that immediately updates the bundle file whenever one of the files it depends on change.
-This is faster, and doesn't require you to explitly run any commands every time you want to test your code.
+This is faster, and doesn't require you to explicitly run any commands every time you want to test your code.

 Other approaches to bundling are